 It’s clear that there are an array of benefits from using the sauna (both traditional and infrared).
 The key to success is building up a thermal tolerance over time and not doing too much too soon.
 It is also worth noting that not everyone is ready for the sauna and you should consult with a doctor before using, especially if there are previous medical conditions.

-Sparta Science offer an Advanced Sweat Test at their facility, as well as a host of other high-tech services to help improve performance as they continue to work towards their vision of 'eliminating limitations to physical activity by increasing human resilience against injuries'.
+Sparta Science offer the Sweat Test at their facility, as well as a host of other high-tech services to help improve performance as they continue to work towards their vision of 'eliminating limitations to physical activity by increasing human resilience against injuries'.

 Thanks to the guys at Sparta Science for allowing us to use this article which originally appeared on their website.
 Keep up the good work!